jloisel/t440p/README.md

-This is a fork of [https://github.com/jloisel/t440p](https://github.com/jloisel/t440p).
+This is a fork of [https://github.com/jloisel/t440p](https://github.com/jloisel/t440p)
-The main difference is that the Voodoo-Kexts have bee replaced with the ones from 	[https://github.com/notthebee/t440p-hackintosh](https://github.com/notthebee/t440p-hackintosh).
+The main difference is that the Voodoo-Kexts have bee replaced with the ones from 	[https://github.com/notthebee/t440p-hackintosh](https://github.com/notthebee/t440p-hackintosh)
-The theme has also been replaced with [https://github.com/burpsuite/clover_theme](https://github.com/burpsuite/clover_theme).
+The theme has also been replaced with [https://github.com/burpsuite/clover_theme](https://github.com/burpsuite/clover_theme)

 ###Note
-It is possible, that the Trackpad and/or the LAN won't work in the installer for some reason.
+It is possible that the Trackpad and / or LAN won't work in the installer.
 If that is the case, use the kexts from [https://github.com/notthebee/t440p-hackintosh](https://github.com/notthebee/t440p-hackintosh) in the installer and the kexts from this repo in the final install.

 ![T440p MacOS Catalina](https://raw.githubusercontent.com/jloisel/t440p/master/t440p-macos-catalina.png)
 *T440p running on MacOS Catalina with i5-4300m, 16GB RAM and 128GB mSata SSD Transcend MTS430S*